 In addition, the Ares movies are licensed under a more restrictive Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

-Except where otherwise noted, content on this site is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Except where otherwise noted, text on this site is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Downloads, images, and video are under varying licenses.
 This site was written using Pelican and incorporates the extension pelican_youtube, by Kura.